BrandonBoone/Autotask.js/README.md

-#autotask.js
+#Autotask.js

-A library that wraps the [Autotask SOAL API](https://www.autotask.net/help/content/Userguides/T_WebServicesAPIv1_5.pdf).
+A library that wraps the [Autotask SOAL API](https://www.autotask.net/help/content/Userguides/T_WebServicesAPIv1_5.pdf) in javascript using [when.js](https://github.com/cujojs/when).

 ##Console driver configuration